-- 1) Policy provides that an individual must have five qualifying deficits to be medically eligible for ADW Program services.
+Policy provides that an individual must have five qualifying deficits to be medically eligible for ADW Program services.
 The WVMI nurse determined, at the time of the PAS, that the Claimant had four qualifying deficits.
-Three additional deficits were proposed on the Claimant's behalf: continence of bowel, orientation, and medication administration.
-Testimony on the Claimant's behalf described her as occasionally, but not totally disoriented; the threshold for awarding a deficit in this area is total disorientation.
-A deficit cannot be awarded for orientation. - 2) Testimony on the Claimant's behalf described her as physically capable of taking her medication, but requiring reminders because of her forgetfulness.
-This matches the PAS assessment in this area, as requiring 'prompting and supervision.'
-A deficit cannot be awarded in medication administration.
+Two additional deficits were proposed on the Claimant's behalf: orientation and medication administration.
+Testimony and evidence on the Claimant's behalf described her as occasionally, but not totally disoriented; the threshold for awarding a deficit in this area is total disorientation.
+A deficit cannot be awarded for orientation.

-- 3) Testimony on the Claimant's behalf described incontinence of bowel at a frequency of once or twice a week; this is in contrast to reporting on the day of the PAS assessment that she had not had such an episode in thirteen to fourteen years.
-Even considering possible reasons for concealing the actual frequency of such episodes at the time, the estimate given by the Claimant's daughter is insufficient to be considered incontinent.
-A deficit cannot be awarded in the area of bowel continence. - 4) Without any additional deficits revealed through testimony or evidence, the Department was correct to award four deficits and deny ADW services based on unmet medical eligibility.
+- 2) Testimony on the Claimant's behalf described her as physically capable of taking her medication, but requiring reminders and prompting.
+A physician's letter recommends supervision of the Claimant's medication administration.
+This matches the PAS assessment in this area, as requiring prompting and supervision.
+A deficit cannot be awarded in medication administration. - 3) Without any additional deficits revealed through testimony or evidence, the Department was correct to award four deficits and deny ADW services based on unmet medical eligibility.